The United Nations Convention on the Rights of the Child (UNCRC)

 The UK as State party has been invited by the Committee to send in its joint sixth and seventh periodic reports by 14 January 2022 and to include within it information on the follow-up to the present concluding observations.

-Northern Ireland has a Commissioner for Children and Young People, whose principal aim is to safeguard and promote the rights and best interests of children and young people and other rights guaranteed by the convention.
+Northern Ireland has a Commissioner for Children and Young People.
+They safeguard and promote the rights and best interests of children and young people and other rights guaranteed by the convention.
 The Commissioner reports to the Assembly and Parliament.

 More useful links